t1st3/generator-composer/README.md

 * [PHPUnit](http://phpunit.de/) to run tests
 * automatic creation of a [PhpDocumentor](http://phpdoc.org) documentation
 * Usage of [Php Copy/Paste Detector](https://github.com/sebastianbergmann/phpcpd)
+* Automatic versioning of all the project when version is modified in package.json

 The generated PHP project does not rely on any other PHP dependency than Composer and Packagist-installed packages (e.g. no PEAR dependency).